 1. Two windows separate from each other.
-In this situation, the contents of the two windows will be judged as different objects, so they will not be merged, and the coordinates of the th window will remain unchanged.
+In this case, the contents of the two windows will be judged as different objects, so they will not be merged, and the coordinates of the th window will remain unchanged.

 2. One window is inside the other.

-In this situation, the contents of the two windows belong to the same object, so the coordinates of the th window will be updated to the coordinates of the larger window.
+This suggests that the contents of the two windows belong to the same object.
+Thus, the coordinates of the th window will be updated to the coordinates of the larger window.

-3. Two windows intersect with each other.
-In this situation, the contents in the two windows may belong to different objects, so it is necessary to determine whether to merge them.
+3. The two windows intersect.
+In this case, the contents of the two windows may belong to different objects, so it is necessary to determine whether to merge them.

 Since only the coordinates of the th window are updated during window merging, the window size is always greater than or equal to the th window.
-In our algorithm, the direction of the th window relative to the th window is divided into four situations: left, right, top and bottom.
-In the situation of left, it is subdivided into three specific positions: top left, left and bottom left.
-In the situation of right, it is subdivided into three specific positions: top right, right and bottom right.
-The algorithm first estimates the direction of the th window relative to the th window and then estimates the specific position.
-In term of different specific positions, determine whether to merge the two windows separately.
+In our algorithm, the direction of the th window relative to the th window is divided into four situations: left, right, top, and bottom.
+If the relative direction is left, it is subdivided into three specific positions: top left, left, and bottom left.
+Accordingly, if the relative position is right, it is subdivided into three specific positions: top right, right, and bottom right.
+In any case, the algorithm first estimates the direction of the th window relative to the th window and then estimates the specific position.
+If the windows have different specific positions, the algorithm determines whether to merge the two windows.
 If merged, the th window becomes the outermost window at its position in the th window, and its coordinates will be recorded additionally to determine whether to merge the windows at the same position.

 Take the th window on the left side of the th window as an example to describe the merging process.
-First, build the two dimensional rectangular coordinate system in the image.
-The top left corner of the effective area is the origin of the coordinate system.
-The positive direction of the X axis points to the right and the positive direction of the Y axis points to the bottom.
-The coordinates of the top left corner of the th window is , the coordinates of the bottom right corner is.
-The coordinates of the top left corner of theth window is , the coordinates of the bottom right corner is .
-If , the th window is on the left side of the th window.
+First, the two-dimensional rectangular coordinate system is built in the image, where the top left corner of the effective area is the origin of the coordinate system.
+The positive direction of the X axis points to the right, and the positive direction of the Y axis points to the bottom (Figure 3).
+The coordinates of the top left corner and the bottom right corner of the th window are and .
+Accordingly, the top left and bottom right corner coordinates of the th window are and .
+If the th window is on the left side of the th window.
 In this situation, if and , the th window is at the bottom left of the th window.
-Then calculate the distance between the bottom left window which is recorded additionally and the th window.
-If the distance is less than the set value, merge the two windows and update the coordinates of the th window to the coordinates of the merged window, and update the coordinates of the bottom left window which is recorded additionally last time to the coordinates of the th window.
-Else if the distance is more than the set value, the two windows will not be merged.
+Then we calculate the distance between the bottom left window, which is recorded additionally, and the th window.
+If the distance is less than the preset value, the two windows are merged and the coordinates of the th window are updated to the coordinates of the merged window.
+Moreover, the coordinates of the bottom left window, which is recorded additionally, are updateed to the coordinates of the th window.
+Otherwise, if the distance exceeds the set value, the two windows will not be merged.

-If and , the th window is at left of the th window.
-Then calculate the distance between the left window which is recorded additionally and the th window.
-If the distance is less than the set value, merge the two windows and update the coordinates of the th window to the coordinates of the merged window, and update the coordinates of the left window which is recorded additionally last time to the coordinates of the th window.
-Else if the distance is more than the set value, the two windows will not be merged.
+If and , the th window is at the left of the th window, the algorithm calculates the distance between the left window, which is recorded additionally, and the th window.
+If the distance is less than the set value, the two windows are merged, and the coordinates of the th window are updated to the coordinates of the merged window.
+Moreover, the coordinates of the left window, which is recorded additionally, are updated to the coordinates of the th window.
+Otherwise, if the distance exceeds the set value, the two windows will not be merged.